sebastianludwig/blog/_posts/2014-07-19-tlc5947-via-spi-on-raspberry-pi.md

 Works as designed.
 Screw this, the TLC5947 board is going into the bin, I'll use two [PCA9685 boards](https://www.modmypi.com/adafruit-16-channel-12-bit-pwm-servo-driver).

 P.S.
 Luckily I can use these findings for my master theses ;-)

+## Edit

+Ulrich Stern has been able to achieve flicker free results with the TLC59711 and put together a [library](https://github.com/ulrichstern/Tlc59711) to use it properly.
+Check it out, if you're looking for an alternative.